BOARD OF DIRECTORS

 Irving Kipnes founded Liquor Depot in 1993 and served as its managing director and chief executive officer throughout its first 11 years.
 Irving is also the president and managing director of Delcon Development Group, which he founded in 1962.
 He is active in many charitable endeavours and has served on the board of directors for several charitable and community organizations, including the University Hospital Foundation, co-chair of the University Hospital Foundation Campaign for Prostate Health, the Campaign Cabinet of the Alberta Heart Institute and the Campaign Cabinet of the Capital Care Foundation.
 Irving was inducted into the Alberta Business Hall of Fame on May 13, 2009.
 He was also granted an honourary doctorate of law by the University of Alberta on June 8, 2009.

-As a partner with Reynolds Mirth Richards & Farmer LLP, Francis Price acts as an arbitrator and mediator in various fields of disputes and relationships.
+As a partner with Reynolds Mirth Richards & Farmer LLP, Francis Price, QC acts as an arbitrator and mediator in various fields of labour and commercial disputes.
 He lectures in his areas of practice across Alberta, Canada and internationally, and has been recognized for his work both professionally and in the community.
-He was awarded the Canadian Petroleum Law Foundation Fellowship in 1974, and both the Law Society’s Award for Distinguished Service to the Community and the University of Alberta’s Distinguished Alumni Award in 2011.
-He is also involved in the legal community’s annual fundraising play, is part of Toastmasters International, and participates in various cultural, church, charitable and sporting organizations.
+In 2011, he was awarded both the Law Society’s Award for Distinguished Service to the Community and the University of Alberta’s Distinguished Alumni Award.
+In 2013 he received the Queen’s Diamond Jubilee Medal.
+He is also involved in the organization of the Legal Community’s annual fundraising play which benefits Edmonton’s theatre community.
+He is part of Toastmasters International, and participates in various cultural, church, charitable and sporting organizations.

 Currently the treasurer and director of finance for Delcon Group of Companies, Ken Keenleyside is responsible for the group's cash management and investment, and negotiating of project financing as required.
-With a bachelor of commerce, finance major from the University of Alberta, Ken has worked in commercial banking for 35 years, the last 24 years with HSBC Bank Canada.
-He was part of the board of directors for the Goodwill Industries of Alberta, as well as a member of the finance and audit committee for six years; he has chaired the committee for the past three years.
+With a bachelor of commerce, finance major from the University of Alberta, Ken had worked in commercial banking for 35 years, the last 24 years with HSBC Bank Canada.
+He was a member of the board of directors for the Goodwill Industries of Alberta, as well as a member of the finance and audit committee for six years.
 Ken has also volunteered for the United Way and Junior Achievement.

-Enzo Barichello manages the Edmonton office of Bennett Jones LLP and has served on the national firm's Board of Directors.
-Enzo has built a diverse practice acting for entities in the following sectors: utilities, pharmaceuticals, airports, logistics, commercial real estate, forestry, telecommunications, oil and gas, debt financing, and pension funds, both locally and overseas.
-He lectures on drafting and negotiating commercial agreements.
-He is past Vice Chair and Director of the Edmonton Regional Airports Authority, a past board member of the Forestry Industry Suppliers Association and recently served as Governor, Vice Chair and Acting Chair of MacEwan University.
+In addition to his work as Managing Partner, Enzo lectures on drafting and negotiating commercial agreements.
+He is on the Board of Directors of the Edmonton Opera, a past Vice Chair and Director of the Edmonton Regional Airports Authority, a past board member of the Forestry Industry Suppliers Association and recently served as Governor, Vice Chair and Acting Chair of MacEwan University.
 Enzo is a member of the Canadian Who's Who.
 He is fluent in English, French, and Italian.

 Garner is an enthusiastic young entrepreneur with an extremely diverse background that includes living in Japan and teaching there, as well as a degree in Japanese History from UBC.
 He is also an enthusiastic fan of our shows, and has been attending for the past five or six years.